We say goodbye

 News

-On August 31, Bálint Dömölki, one of the founders of Hungarian computer science, died at the age of 90.
-Bálint Dömölki, who graduated from the Department of Mathematics at ELTE in 1957, worked at the Cybernetics Research Group of the Hungarian Academy of Sciences (where he participated in the creation of the first Hungarian computer, the M-3), and then from 1965 held leading positions in the software development departments of INFELOR, SZÁMKI and then SZKI.
+Bálint Dömölki, one of the founders of Hungarian computer science, passed away on August 31 at the age of 90.
+Bálint Dömölki graduated from the Department of Mathematics at ELTE in 1957.
+He worked at the Cybernetics Research Group of the Hungarian Academy of Sciences (where he participated in the creation of the first Hungarian computer, the M-3), and from 1965 he held leading positions in the software development departments of INFELOR, SZÁMKI and then SZKI.
 In 1990, he founded the company IQSOFT together with his colleagues.

 In 1968, he was a founding member of the John Neumann Computer Science Society (NJSZT), of which he also served as president between 1985 and 1990.